Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 in which the fastboot lock flag is changed to unlocked.

 ## General information
+Upgrading via OTA will overwrite your preloader, but if you've used this repository as intended, you'll only have fastboot blocked, without turning your device into a brick.

+You can also update the RAW part of the preloader yourself, and this should not cause problems, but be careful, as updating the RAW may add additional locks or fixes.
+And also updating from Android 14 to Android 15 can entail an unpredictable result.

 This modification method preloads most of the preloader in a semblance of an engineering method.

 Everything is done thanks to a small deception, the preloader exploit.
 The SBC (Secure Boot Check) state can only be manipulated, provided that SBC: True, and provided that it is enabled via m_sec_boot.
 There are rare exceptions that need to be investigated.